Mabalacat is a component city of Pampanga Province in Central Luzon Region, Philippines.

 Mabalacat was formerly a barrio of Bamban which at that time was a town of Pampanga.
 In 1792, it became a separate town and it was named after the Balacat Trees that grew abundantly in the area.
 In Kapampangan dialect, Mabalacat means “full of Balacat trees”.

-The town grew rapidly with the establishment of Clark Air Base with a large portion of its area covered by the base.
+The town grew rapidly after the establishment of Clark Air Base which occupied a large portion of the town’s area.
 Many residents were employed in the base and lots of the farm supplies entering the base came from the town’s farmers.

 On July 21, 2012, Mabalacat was converted into a city by virtue of Republic Act 10164 which was signed by former President Benigno Aquino III.